back

 larva, last instar

-The full grown larva is fat and heavy, it doesn't hang at the surface anymore, but chooses shallow water where it still can get it's tail tip in contact with the air.
+After each moult the larva expands to one-and-a-half its former size until it is about six centimeters long.The full grown larva is fat and heavy, it doesn't hang from the surface anymore, but chooses shallow water where it still can get its tail tip in contact with the air.
 At last it stops eating and leaves the water.
 It than digs a small hole in the mud, on the shore where it pupates.
 After a few weeks the beetle bursts out of the pupal skin.
-It is white and soft and has to stay in the pupation hole a few days to harden, during which the colour also turns dark.
+It first is still white and soft, so it has to stay in the pupation hole a few days to harden, during which the colour also turns dark.

 back

-back to Beetles 1
+back to WATERBEETLES 1

 COPYRIGHT: